klebster2/vimrc/README.md

 Also see `: help vim.diagnostic.*` for documentation on any of the Lsp diagnostics.

----

-For more information on Lsp / Cmp, and to see the configuration file, go to the file [`./lua/plugins/nvim-cmp-cfg.lua`](./lua/plugins/nvim-cmp-cfg.lua).
+_For more information on Lsp / Cmp, and to see the configuration file, go to the file [`lua/plugins/nvim-cmp-cfg.lua`](./lua/plugins/nvim-cmp-cfg.lua)._

 ### LuaSnip